fau-masters-collected-works-cgarbin/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Any other comments?

 ## Composition

+_Most of these questions are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset for specific tasks.
+The answers to some of these questions reveal information about compliance with the EU’s General Data Protection Regulation (GDPR) or comparable regulations in other jurisdictions._

 ### What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?